-ANNUAL W ORK PLAN FOR: FORESTRY , TIME P ERIOD) Strategic Direction GOAL TACTIC PROJECT DETAILS METRIC / OUTCOME OTHER STAFF AND/OR PARTNERS INVOLVED Q1 JULY, AUG.
-Q2 OCT, NOV.
-Q3 JAN, FEB.
-Q4 APR, MAY.
-DAYS / YEAR % ANNUAL TIME 1 Equity & Inclusion GOAL 1.1: Support, foster, and further grow staff, board, and partners' capacity to embed equity and inclusion.
+ANNUAL W ORK PLAN FOR: FORESTRY TIME F ERIOD Strategic Direction GOAL TACTIC PROJECT DETAILS METRIC / OUTCOME OTHER STAFF AND/OR PARTNERS INVOLVED Q1 JULY, AUG, SEPT Q2 OCT, NOV, DEC Q3 JAN, FEB, MAR Q4 APR, MAY, JUNE DAYS / YEAR % ANNUAL TIME 1 Equity & Inclusion GOAL 1.1: Support, foster, and further grow staff, board, and partners' capacity to embed equity and inclusion.
+Support for all other SD 1 Goals (3-5) G 1.1 a.
+Support and uphold a committee comprised of staff and board directors devoted to diversity, equity, and inclusion (DEI) who review our policies and actions, seek and encourage staff/board trainings, and work towards continued growth by all within the organization and those with whom we partner.
+G 1.1 b.
+Provide annual trainings for board and staff on specific DEI topics; develop and deliver a DEI training plan for any new hires.
+Support for many other tactics (1.3 b., 1.4 d.)
+Serve as a Co-chair of the DEI Committee.
+Maintain or increase % contacts and purchases from MBE and WBE.
+All Staff х X X X 4 2% 1 Equity & Inclusion GOAL 1.1: Support, foster, and further grow staff, board, and partners' capacity to embed equity and inclusion.
 GOAL 1.2: Proactively implement decision-making strategies that lead to more equitable and inclusive outcomes.
 Support for all other SD 1 Goals (3-5) G 1.1 c.
 Devote staff time to DEI work in annual work plans; vet all work plans for opportunities to support DEI through an equity lens review.
 G 1.2 b.
 Create equity pauses by using the District's Equity Lens prior to all key decision points (i.e., policy change, hiring, hiring practices, employee wellness, organizational health, work plan and budget reviews, and delivery of conservation practices) in order to embed a system of checks and balances that incorporates DEI in every facet of the organization.
 Professional training and development on DEI-related topics.
 Collaborating with partners on DEI efforts and learning.
 Apply equity lens to annual work plan and budget.
 Award forestry related work contracts to contractors representing diverse backgrounds.
 Collaborate with other staff to develop more equitable funding/cost share models for conservation programs.
-Fostering a more inclusive culture, developing shared language, continued evaluation of internal and external policies and procedures, sharing info and resources, removing bias in our hiring and being more socially aware and sensitive as we develop our programs X X X X 5 2% 1 Subtotal of non-leave days l 226 87% • Goal: 226 2 Organizational Health VACATION & COMP 10.0 3.8% 2 Organizational Health PERSONAL TIME 2.0 0.8% 2 Organizational Health SICK LEAVE 12.0 4.6% 2 Organizational Health LEGAL HOLIDAYS 10.0 3.8% Subtotal of leave days - 34.0 13.1% TOTAL PAID DAYS ACCOUNTED F -OR 260 100%
+Fostering a more inclusive culture, developing shared language, continued evaluation of internal and external policies and procedures, sharing info and resources, removing bias in our hiring and being more socially aware and sensitive as we develop our programs All Staff X х X X 5 2% Subtotal of non-leave days 1 1 208 80% 2 Organizational Health VACATION & COMP 20.0 7.7% 2 Organizational Health PERSONAL TIME 2.0 0.8% 2 Organizational Health SICK LEAVE 20.0 7.7% 2 Organizational Health LEGAL HOLIDAYS 10.0 3.8% .1 Subtotal of leave days 1 1 52.0 20.0%